ColeMaurer/FULLSTACK-APP/ReadMe.md

 Navigating the UI:
   Search for stocks by filtering the main list - this is in the top left of the page.
-They can be sorted by new closing highs or lows.
-Not necessary, but it is recommended to search for stocks meeting one of these criteria before applying a trading strategy.
+They can be sorted by new closing highs, new closing lows, or by other methods.
+It is recommended to search for stocks meeting one of these criteria before applying a trading strategy.
   Click on stocks of interest and add them to a trading strategy if they look like a good play based on price action and the Tradingview chart.
 To add them to a strategy click through the form on the bottom left of the chart.
 After adding a few to the strategy through the UI the database should have the stocks in the stock_strategy table.
 These are used in the opening_range_breakout/down.py scripts.

+Backtesting Trading Strategies:
+Run the populate_minute_data python script - this one takes a while.
+It gathers minute data for 1 year for the QQQ holdings.
+Modify the backtest.py script to include the strategy, parameters, and stocks you would like to test.
+Run this script to see the performance.

 CRON JOBS to run app: (I believe windows has similar scheduling stuff)
 1. This job runs at 10pm daily and updates the stock list in the database.
 It outputs the print statements to the populate.log file: